aanandaggarwal/logtrack/readme.md

 ## Overview

 LogTrack is a personal web application I built to help me stay organized and track my daily progress in coding, studying, and interview prep.
 It features a customizable template system, dynamic log entry creation, and cloud persistence using Supabase.
-The app is designed with a modern, dark theme and smooth animations for an enjoyable user experience.
+The app is designed with a modern, dark theme, smooth animations, and comprehensive user-centric design elements for an enjoyable and productive user experience.

 ## Live Demo